 b) The Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit and loss of the Company for that period;

-d) The directors had prepared the annual accounts on going concern basis; and
+d) The director had prepared the annual accounts on going concern basis; and

-f) The directors had devised proper system to ensure compliance with the provisions ofall applicable laws and that such system were adequate and operating effectively.
+f) The director had devised proper system to ensure compliance with the provisions ofall applicable laws and that such system were adequate and operating effectively.

-The extract of Annual Report in the Form MGT-9 is annexed to this report as Annexure"2" b)
+The extract of Annual Report in the Form MGT-9 is annexed to this report as Annexure"2".

 c) Company's Policy on Directors appointment and Remuneration:

-The Nomination Remuneration and Compensation Committee (hereinafter call as "NRCCommittee") has put in place the policy on Board diversity for appointment ofdirectors taking into consideration qualification and wide experience of the directors inthe fields of banking finance
+The Nomination and Remuneration Committee (hereinafter the "NRC") has put ina place the policy on Board diversity for appointment of directors taking intoconsideration qualification and wide experience of the directors in the fields of bankingfinance regulatory administration legal etc.